 It’s that time of year again.
-The end of 2014 is within reach, and no one can believe “where this year went.”
+The end is within reach, and no one can believe “where this year went.”
 I mean, really—how many times have you said that since Halloween?

 No matter what you celebrate this time of year, the race to the holidays is in full swing.
 Through Thanksgiving, Black Friday, and Cyber Monday, and on to shopping, baking, cooking, and wrapping, there seems to be no time to take a break.